Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #### Spinlocks

 Locking operation doesn't put to sleep the activity that is trying to lock, it's a busy wait.
 The thread keeps "spinning" on the lock variable until it can get the lock.
-It requires platform support to do the atomic operation on the locking variable.
+It requires platform support to do the atomic operations on the locking variable.

 For instance in [x86](https://en.wikipedia.org/wiki/Spinlock)